-As film cameras are generally pretty cheap you can pick up a rangefinder for street photography or an SLR for landscape photography.
+As film cameras are generally pretty cheap you can pick up a rangefinder for candid photography or an SLR film format for landscape photography.
 There are so many options around the $100-200 range that you can find something that best suits your need.

 What functions do you want?

 Do you want a fully manual camera or would you like some of the exposure settings calculated for you?
 I prefer manual cameras as these have less of a reliance on batteries or technology.
 Old camera batteries are notoriously difficult to find!

 How much do accessories cost?

 I am an advocate for the one camera one lens policy as much as possible.
 This will help you quickly improve your photography by forcing you to move around to take in the scene.
 You then get creative by forcing you down low as opposed to standing up and zooming in.
 Sometimes when you change perspective the image becomes vastly different.
-Starting with one film camera and one lens to ensure you get more consistent results over time.
+Starting with one camera and one lens to ensure you get more consistent results over time.

 In saying this, it is important to know what accessories cost.
 Are there many lenses available?
 If so: how much do they cost?
 It all basically boils down to doing your research.
 Learn everything about the camera and the lens mount system that you can prior to purchasing.